-As illustrated in FIGURE 1, if the extension of the existing tax does not pass in March of 2020, SMART staff should prepare cost reduction scenarios with a goal of bringing the system into balance with the existing costs before we deplete our reserves.
-Depending on the future planning choices of the Board, unfortunately, that would mean a scenario with up to \$9 million in cuts unless additional revenues could be identified.
+If the extension of the existing tax does not pass in March of 2020, SMART will work to avoid the "Do Nothing" scenario shown in Figure 1.
+SMART staff will prepare cost reduction scenarios to be discussed with the Board with a goal of bringing expenses into balance with existing revenue before SMART depletes its reserves.
+Depending on the future planning choices of the Board, unfortunately, that could mean a scenario with up to \$9 million in cuts unless additional revenues could be identified.
 To put that in perspective, SMART's annual budget, not including capital projects, equipment or debt service, purchases, is \$38.8 million.